 Rainy-Day Activity #6: Dress-Up Parade

 11. "On a Roll" Art Banner.
 Also called "the longest picture in the world."
 If you have a roll of butcher paper or art paper that goes on an easel, roll it out on the kitchen floor and let the kids draw like crazy.
-If you don't have a roll of paper, tape blanks papers together to form a long banner.
-The kids can use this long, blank canvas to draw one picture after another, make a cohesive mural, or make a big "Happy Birthday" banner for the pet's birthday party (see idea #14.)
+If you don't have a roll of paper, tape blank papers together to form a long banner.
+The kids can use this long, blank canvas to draw one picture after another, or make a cohesive mural, or make a big "Happy Birthday" banner for the family pet's birthday party (see idea #14.)

 12. Animal Town.
 That's the name of this game at our house, anyway.
 The kids use shoe boxes, doll houses or the nooks and crannies under desks, tables and chairs to create a series of homes and businesses for their favorite stuffed animals.
 The kids then act out all sorts of adventures with their animals.
 One favorite is the animal hospital, where they use masking tape to bandage up their animals' boo-boos.
 Those poor stuffed animals have had broken legs, arms, noses and even have had their heads taped up after "brain surgery."